gudmmk/howtos/duo_authproxy-with-freeipa.md

 ### Duo Authentication Proxy

 Here's my configuration for the Duo proxy, I'm using three IPA servers, if you have less than that then you can just remove the host_2 and host_3 lines.
 In the cloud section, you can retrieve the values you need there from Users -> Directory Sync -> Authenticaion Proxy in the Duo Admin Portal.
+Remember to restart the service if you modify the configuration file.

 **authproxy.cfg**
 ```